petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/mastering-the-sales-foundation-deck.md

 ### Scenario A - 15-minute meeting with the Head of Service of an Energy Supplier

 In this first scenario an SDR was able to get a 15-minute meeting with the Head of Service of an Energy Supplier who took a brief look at Liferay.com but is not familiar with the concept of a DXP.

 The prospect has not yet explained what is driving their interest, and has indicated that there is not a concrete project in sight yet.
 But, they have shared that the idea of one platform for multiple solutions sounds attractive and that they would like to learn more about this.

 In this instance, most of the time should be spent discovering potential challenges that the prospect might have instead of starting with a presentation right away.
 But it is important to be prepared with a few slides to use as a backup to the discussion and to highlight some customer examples to further increase the interest, if there is sufficient time available.

 In this scenario an example of the slides that could be used might be:

 1. All-in-One Platform
-2. Use Cases Overview
+1. Use Cases Overview
-3. Why Liferay DXP
+1. Why Liferay DXP
-4. Energy & Utilities Logos
+1. Energy & Utilities Logos
-5. Across whole customer journey
+1. Across whole customer journey
-6. Two Case Study slides
+1. Two Case Study slides

 ![The first scenario incorporates slides suitable for a 15-minute meeting with a new Energy prospect.](./mastering-the-sales-foundation-deck/images/01.png)

 ### Scenario B - 90-minute pitch after being shortlisted for an opportunity from a Public institution for a Portal application

 In the second scenario you have been shortlisted after submitting a response to an RFI received from a Public Institution.
-Their required application is a Portal where clients can login, view and manage their data and can get help from one of the Institution’s advisors.
+Their required application is a Portal where clients can login, view and manage their data and can get help from one of the Institution's advisors.

 The next step is to attend a 90-minute session to expand on the submitted response.